 Drinking on Antidepressants

 Alcohol combined with antidepressants can be a dangerous combination, causing worse side effects, extreme drowsiness, increased depression, increased risk for alcohol use disorder, and many other potential negative consequences.
-Anyone using antidepressants should avoid alcohol or at least talk to their doctor before attempting to combine alcohol with these medications.
+Anyone using antidepressants should avoid alcohol or at least talk to their doctor before drinking alcohol with these medications.

 The combination of alcohol and antidepressants can be risky.
-Alcohol can increase the severity of side effects and actually worsen depression, counteracting the benefits of the medication.
+Alcohol is a central nervous system depressant.
+Drink alcohol can increase the severity of side effects and actually worsen depression, counteracting the benefits of the medication.